jacobhillock/TitleGenerator/README.md

 `$ python main.py --doc="DOC"`

 - The parameter below allows you to specify a length of the title (default: automatic 1 [A1])
-  - 'A2' would generate a title of at least two long
+  - 'A2' would generate a title of at least two words long
-  - '2' would generate a title of exactly two long
+  - '2' would generate a title of exactly two words long

 `$ python main.py --length="LENGTH"`